Willy Adames Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.26 team ERA ranks 13th across all MLB pitching staffs.
+- The Padres have the 11th-ranked team ERA across all MLB pitching staffs (4.13).

-- The Padres rank 13th in baseball in home runs given up (12 total, 0.9 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (14 total, one per game).

-- The Padres are sending Martinez (0-1) to the mound for his third start of the season.
+- Wacha (2-0) gets the starting nod for the Padres, his third of the season.

-- The righty last pitched on Friday against the Atlanta Braves, when he tossed 4 2/3 innings, allowing four earned runs while giving up four hits.
+- In his last time out on Saturday, the righty threw six scoreless innings against the Atlanta Braves while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.